 There are two ways you can do this.
 You can cut out (or use a pre-cut) parchment circle.
 If you are cutting it yourself, just use a pencil and trace the bottom of the pan before cutting out the circle.

 The second way is the most common way I prepare my pan.
 I tear off a square of parchment paper and close the sides of the pan around the parchment paper, then I will cut off the excess around the outside.

 I recently stated using acetate cake collars on the inside of my pan.
 If I am making a really tall cake, these help keep everything nice and even on the inside of the pan.
 It also helps to prevent the crust from sticking to the sides of the pan because you can just peel the acetate away, wash and reuse.

 Once your parchment is prepared, pour your butter-coated crumbs in the pan.
 First spread them around with your spatula and then use a measuring cup to build up the walls for the crust.
-You may need to wipe the edges of the measuring cup every so often.
+You may need to wipe the edges off the measuring cup every so often.
 Press the crust against the walls and work your way around the edges.

 Now there is one final thing I do it make the perfect looking crust.
 I take my angled spatula and even out the top edges of the crust, pressing down gently.
 The angled spatula is nice because it had the not sharp angle, so I can press the crust on the bottom and around the edges in a very precise location.
 If you don’t have an angled spatula, try using your finger.